rubiocode/rubiocode-pf/README.md

 ## Project Status

 * The Portfolio page will be updated regularly to include new projects.
-* The About Me page may be updated to add more information.
+* The About Me page may be updated to add more information in the future.
 * Learning canvas html to add to About Me page.
 * Contact Me message will be updated to become responsive to user input